tpayne/kubernetes-examples/README.md

 This repo contains various examples of Kubernetes projects that have been created to help people get started with (Maven and) Kubernetes.

+It is assumed you have a basic understanding of what Kubernetes and Docker is.
+If not, then please see the notes below.

 Status
 ------
 ````